 American Public Power Association Position

-The Association strongly supports legislation to improve energy efficiency in multiple sectors.
+APPA strongly supports legislation to improve energy efficiency in multiple sectors.
 Many public power utilities have already taken steps either through federal incentives, other funds, or local initiatives to improve energy efficiency for their customers.
-APPA will continue to monitor and work on priorities with stakeholders in the House Energy & Commerce and Senate Energy & Natural Resources Committees in the 115th Congress.
-This includes working closely with the House Energy & Commerce Committee as it reviews EPCA to ensure that the payback period for efficiency standards issued under the act are reasonable and cost-effective.
-In addition, APPA supports S. 1071 and the goals and intent of S. 385 and H.R.
-1443.
-The Association supports the repeal of Section 433 and would like to see the issues regarding mandates and other requirements that are included in the Section 433 replacement provisions addressed as these bills move forward in the legislative process.
+The Association will continue to monitor and work on priorities with stakeholders in the House Energy & Commerce and Senate Energy & Natural Resources Committees in the 116th Congress.
+This includes working closely with the House Energy & Commerce Committee to ensure that the payback period for efficiency standards issued under EPCA are reasonable and cost-effective.
+In addition, APPA continues to support the goals and intent of S. 1071, S. 385, and H.R.
+1443 from the 115th Congress.
+The Association also supports the repeal of section 433 of EISA and replacement of that section with more realistic efficiency requirements, such as those in H.R.
+6584 and S. 3295.